-We developed financial projections to demonstrate the long-term performance of State ICI reserve under different scenarios.
+We developed financial projections to evaluate the long-term performance of the Local ICI reserve.
 The projections are provided in Appendix A and reflect actual experience for 2022 and projected experience for 2023 and beyond.
-The key elements of these projections include the following:
+The key elements of our financial projections include the following:

-- Beginning Reserve Balance: The projected beginning reserve balance for each year is equal to the prior year's ending reserve balance. - Payroll: 2022 State ICI payroll was provided by ETF.
-Future payroll is assumed to increase at a rate of 3.0% per year, which is consistent with the assumptions used by ETF for retirement fund projections. - Premium Contributions: Annual premium contributions are modeled as a percentage of payroll.
-Although actual premium contributions vary by premium category, the composite rate was 0.645% of payroll in 2022. - Investment Income: Smoothed investment income on assets backing reserves.
+- Beginning Reserve Balance: The projected beginning reserve balance for each year is equal to the prior year's ending reserve balance. - Payroll: Since Local ICI payroll was not available, we estimated current payroll based on payroll data for the State ICI plan and by assuming that the ratio of incurred claims to payroll is similar for both programs.
+Future payroll is assumed to increase 3.0% per year, which is consistent with the assumptions used by ETF for retirement fund projections.
+We have also assumed that enrollment will increase by 2% every year due to the premium holiday. - Premium Contributions: Premiums are assumed to be waived in all future years given the plan's significant surplus. - Investment Income: Smoothed investment income on assets backing reserves.
 The annual investment income in 2023 and beyond is projected as 6.8% of the reserve balance at the beginning of the year. - Insurance Claims: Annual insurance claims are the sum of projected payments on existing claims as of December 31, 2022, and payments on expected future claims incurred after December 31, 2022.
-Insurance claims for 2023 and beyond are equal to 0.59% of payroll based on historical experience from 2016 through 2021, which includes explicit margin of 5%1.
+Insurance claims for 2023 and beyond are equal to 0.59% of payroll based on historical ICI experience from 2016 through 2021, which includes explicit margin of 5%1.
 Benefit payments for these new claims are then computed using runout patterns generated from our valuation assumptions, which in turn are based on recent plan experience.

 - Administrative Expenses: Administrative expenses are modeled as a constant percentage of paid insurance claims, based on actual values in 2022. - Ending Reserve Balance: The ending reserve balance equals the starting balance, plus premiums, plus investment earnings, less claims, and less expenses. - Actuarial Liability: The actuarial liability is modeled in a similar fashion to the insurance claims.
-It represents the sum of the decreasing liability on claims that existed as of December 31, 2022 and of the increasing liability for new claims incurred after December 31, 2022. - Surplus or Deficit: The projected surplus or deficit equals the ending reserve balance less the actuarial liability. - Fund Ratio: Ratio of State ICI reserve balance to the actuarial liability.
-The target fund ratio range for the State ICI plan is 130% to 140% of the actuarial liability.
+It represents the sum of the decreasing liability on claims that existed as of December 31, 2022 and of the increasing liability for new claims incurred after December 31, 2022. - Surplus or Deficit: The projected surplus or deficit equals the ending reserve balance less the actuarial liability. - Fund Ratio: Ratio of Local ICI reserve balance to the actuarial liability.
+The target fund ratio range for the Local ICI plan is 145% to 155% of the actuarial liability.